camunda/camunda-sso-snippets/camunda-sso-jboss-keycloak/README.md

 ### Problem

-The Camunda BPM Webapp has to be secured.
+The Camunda Platform Webapp has to be secured.

 ### Business Requirements